Roll20/roll20-character-sheets/Blades in the Dark/README.md

 * ADD: full support for Hull playbook
 * ADD: faction/status section
 * Add Elite indicator to Cohort and button to roll quality
+* Revamp cohort section so it looks better on Windows

 ## Changelog